Michaelzhouisnotwhite/Colorprt/README.md

 ## New Features

-We add some default color config in out package.
+We add some default color config in our package.

 ```python
 from colorprt.default import warn_color, success_color, error_color